Sagi Muki: 2024 Paris Olympics

 Muki represented Israel at the 2024 Summer Olympics in judo in the men's 81 kg event, in which he defeated Timo Cavelius of Germany in his first match, lost to ultimate bronze medal winner Lee Joon-hwan of South Korea in his second match, and came in ninth.
 He also represented Israel in the mixed team event, in which Team Israel came in ninth.
 His coach, Oren Smadja, on his birthday had suffered the loss of his son Omer, a reservist, in battle in Gaza in the Gaza war a month earlier, and Muki said: "I've been with Oren since I was 5 years old; he's like a second father to me.
 The recent tragedy deeply affected me.
 In the first days after learning what happened, I couldn't find the strength to train, but I pulled myself together and turned this into motivation.
 For Omer and for all the brave soldiers, it was important to me not to give up."

+Retirement

+On 16 February 2026, Muki announced his retirement from competitive judo.